danielzeljko/warbler/dev_log.md

 What does @app.before_request mean?
  - Before every request is made, it is a decorator that that will execute before every request.
 It is similar to unittest's `setup` feature (typically paired with `tear down`)

+ Likes:
+    1. created like_messages.html
+    2. create post route to lke a message.